lucamolteni/drools/drools-traits/README.md

 org.drools.core.reteoo.KieComponentFactoryFactory=org.drools.traits.core.reteoo.TraitKieComponentFactoryFactory
 ```

-When missing, it defaults to the creation of a `org.drools.core.reteoo.DefaultKieComponentFactory` the rename of the original `org.drools.core.reteoo.KieComponentFactory`
+When missing, it defaults to the creation of a `org.drools.core.reteoo.KieComponentFactory`

 NOTE: I know the whole idea of a `*FactoryFactory` is horripilating, but that's what you get when you put state in a factory, whose job should be only to create object.
 You get a higher-order factory.
 I'm open to suggestion for better names, such as `*FactoryBuilder` to avoid being mocked exploiting Java programmers stereotypes.